Board Foot = (Thickness x Width x Length in ft) / 12. Uses nominal dimensions.

 Accuracy and Disclaimer

 Board foot calculations use nominal dimensions as is standard in the lumber industry.
-Actual lumber dimensions are smaller than nominal.
-Prices vary significantly by species, grade, region, and market conditions.
-Verify pricing with your lumber supplier.
+Actual milled dimensions are smaller than nominal.
+Pricing varies by species, grade, region, and current market conditions.
+For hardwood, add 20 to 25% for milling waste.
+Verify pricing and availability with your lumber yard or sawmill before finalizing project budgets.

 Conclusion